girlscript/winter-of-contributing/Android_Development/Flutter/Appbar/Appbar_widget.md

  src="./Appbar/assets/First.png" width="300" height="600" />

  ## Explanation
- Here title prperty is used to display the given word on Appbar. title use text widget to display the text.
+ Here title property is used to display the given word on Appbar.
+Title uses text widget to display the text.